 Some conditions under which he would be allowed into things we organize, would only be set up if we and the survivor all agreed on them, and several of us (self included) would rather have him not be around at all.

 I was relieved that the public letter was sent out.

 Too often, people do and say nothing for fear of retaliation- or take some kind of action/statement out of the urge to “DO SOMETHING” but don’t center the confidentiality/wishes of the survivor.

-This person was willing to come out publicly, but if they hadn’t been, I wonder what could have been done.
+This person was willing to come out publicly.
+If they hadn’t been, I wonder what could have been done.
 We can’t publicize these things if people don’t want us to, but that makes things more dangerous for other people who could become targets in the future.
 (How much refusal to openly accuse rapists comes out of fear of being ignored, shut out, accused of lying, or given only pathetic token responses?)

 The truth is that this man assaulted a person, because he could.

 The truth is that other people are going to show up, to join in a movement against exploitative industries, and become possible targets of the same violence if he is around.